Vinodh-Machireddy/ml/Mlops_Notes.md

 r2_score

-2. UnSupervised Learning:
+### 2. UnSupervised Learning:
-The model learns from unlabelled data (you don’t provide “right answers”).
-Only inputs are given; no labels.
-The algorithm searches for patterns, groupings, or structure in the data.
+Unsupervised Learning is a machine learning approach where a model is trained on unlabeled data — meaning there are no correct output labels provided.
+The model must find hidden patterns, structure, or groupings in the data on its own.

 When to use: Clustering (e.g., grouping customers by behaviour, features)

 eg:-
 K‑Means Clustering